Mon-Thurs 9-5pm | Friday 9-1pm

 A power of attorney is a document that allows you to appoint a person or organization to manage your affairs if you become unable to do so.
 However, all POAs are not created equal.
 Each type gives your attorney-in-fact (the person who will be making decisions on your behalf) a different level of control.

-An advance healthcare directive, also known as living will, personal directive, advance directive, medical directive or advance decision, is a legal document in which a person specifies what actions to take in the event of being on life support.
+An advance healthcare directive, also known as a living will, personal directive, advance directive, medical directive, or advance decision, is a legal document in which a person specifies what actions to take in the event of being on life support.

-A healthcare surrogate is a named person(s) to make healthcare decisions on your behalf if you are unable to that can include life support, medical treatment, organ donation and release of medical information.
-This can be done for an adult or minor.
+A healthcare surrogate is a named person(s) to make healthcare decisions on your behalf if you are unable to.
+This can include life support, medical treatment, organ donation, and the release of medical information for an adult or a minor.

 A pre-need guardian form names a recommended person(s) to be the guardian of an adult or minor if a guardianship action is filed.